-Perhaps the most beautiful thing to do at Bahia Honda is star gaze.
+Perhaps the most beautiful thing to do at Bahia Honda is stargazing.
 Once the sun sets on the turquoise waters, stars fill the night sky and the beaches become a magical wonderland.

 Ernest Hemingway Home and Museum

-This unique residence is now one of the most interesting museums in Florida, dedicated to all things dedicated to one of America’s most respected authors.
+This unique residence is now one of the most interesting museums in Florida, dedicated to one of America’s most respected authors.

 Because Hemingway found solace in the tranquil waters of the Atlantic Coast, he made Key West his home.
 Subsequently, he spent 10 years cultivating his personal home and writing there!

 Before you leave, make sure to gander at the massive pool.
 A luxury in Hemingway’s time, it lights up in the evening.
 It was described to look like “luminous frogs in a green fire.”

 Meanwhile, throughout the grounds, 40-50 polydactyl (six-toed) cats run free!
 These cats are all descendants of Hemingway’s first six-toed cat, Snow White.

-Famous for its beautiful sunsets, Mallory Square holds 26,000 square feet of shops, boutiques, art galleries, exhibits and places to eat!
-Right on the water, this is one of the best things to do in the Keys.
+Famous for its beautiful sunsets, Mallory Square holds 26,000 square feet of shops, boutiques, art galleries, exhibits, and some of the best restaurants in Key West!
+Right on the water, this is one of the best Florida Keys must-see attractions.

-Start your day for one of the best Key West breakfasts at Cuban Coffee Queen for Cafe con Leche and then head to one of the art galleries like Wings of Imagination.
+Start your day with one of the best Key West breakfasts at Cuban Coffee Queen for cafe con leche and then head to one of the art galleries like Wings of Imagination.

-While you’re walking through the Square, you will enjoy the entertainment of musicians, street performers, and you can even buy something unique from a street vendor!
-Spend a few hours here and enjoy the party!
+While you’re walking through the square, you will enjoy the entertainment of musicians and street performers.
+You can even buy something unique from a street vendor!

 Dry Tortugas National Park